 Secondly, it’s action-verb-packed.
 “Created and maintained” instead of “responsible for creating and maintaining,” etc.

 Last but not least, it focuses on the candidate’s achievements.
 Add a “key achievement” subsection for an impressive CV, just like the candidate above did.
 Then, include numbers.
 Don’t say you “significantly increased sales.”
 Say how much precisely.
 Numbers pop!

 To ensure your key achievements shine, follow the PAR (Problem Action Result) formula to describe them.

 Problem: Lack of sufficient social media promotion for a new line of lifestyle products

 Action: New social media strategy

-If you learn how to list your achievements on a CV the right way, you’ll outperform 9 out of 10 other candidates.
-Have a read of our dedicated guide: Achievements to Put on a CV: Complete Guide (30+ Examples)
+Pro Tip: If you learn how to list your achievements on a CV the right way, you’ll outperform 9 out of 10 other candidates.
+Have a read of our dedicated guide: Achievements to Put on a CV: Complete Guide with Examples)

-Good news is, putting your education on a CV is usually simple.
+Good news is, creating a CV education section is usually simple.

-If you’ve got any post-secondary education, include only it on your CV.
-Don’t mention your high school, unless it’s your highest degree of education.
+If you’ve got any post-secondary education, include only that on your CV.
+Don’t mention your high school unless it’s your highest education degree.
 List: